RunestoneInteractive/pythonds/_sources/Graphs/TopologicalSorting.rst

 search.
 The algorithm for the topological sort is as follows:

 #.
 Call ``dfs(g)`` for some graph ``g``.
 The main reason we want to call
-   depth first search is to compute the finish times for each of the vertices.
+   depth first search is to compute the closing times for each of the vertices.

 #.
-Store the vertices in a list in decreasing order of finish time.
+Store the vertices in a list in decreasing order of the closing time.

 #.
 Return the ordered list as the result of the topological sort.